cassidyjames/cassidyjames.github.io/wishlist.md

 ## Stuff I Always Enjoy

 I don’t have specific items picked out here, but I always love receiving a variety of these things.
 Pick something you think I’ll like!

+* [Moment gear](https://www.shopmoment.com/) **Huge range** - Macro and Superfish lens, carrying cases, gimbals, etc. It all looks awesome and I am a Moment fiend.
+I have a phone case and three lenses (Wide, 58mm Tele, Anamorphic), but not much else.

 * [Harry &amp; David Pears](https://www.harryanddavid.com/h/fruit-gift/pears) **~$30** - Pears are the BEST.